wagtail/outreachy/2023/shubham oulkar/README.md

 - [x] Create a new `## Research` section in your personal file, with a list of links to the resources you’ve found most useful so far in trying to understand Wagtail as a project and the specific project idea(s) you’re interested in.
 Make sure to use full Markdown link syntax (`[link text](link url)`), so we can understand your choice of resources.
 - [x] Write a short blog post describing things you’ve learned recently, and share it with us.
 The post must be in English, include at least one image, be less than 500 words, and score a Grade 7 or lower on <https://hemingwayapp.com/>.
 You can describe any recent learnings – share a list of the last few articles you read and liked, or focus on one specific thing you’ve been learning.
 It can be a broad area or a very narrow subject.
 It doesn’t have to be about tech.
 The post has to be posted on a publicly-available platform (for example Dev.to, Hashnode, Medium, your own website, anywhere public), and you must also add it as a new section in your personal file in this repository (so we can provide feedback on the contents).

+### Checklist: Wagtail.org website accessibility

+🚧 This checklist is for candidates interested in working on the [Wagtail.org website accessibility](https://github.com/wagtail/outreachy/blob/main/project-ideas.md#wagtailorg-website-accessibility) project.

+- [x] Write a short blog post which demonstrates your understanding of **accessibility**.
+In English, with at least one image, less than 500 words.
+Demonstrate your understanding _based on past experiences_.
+For example, any specific accessibility improvements you’ve done in the past, or specific issues you identified.
+The more specific the better.
+The post has to be posted on a publicly-available platform (Dev.to, Hashnode, Medium, your own website), and you must also add it as a new section in your personal file in this repository (so we can provide feedback on the contents).
+- [x] Write a short blog post which demonstrates your understanding of **Django**, in less than 500 words.
+This can be an intro to an existing project of yours, or perhaps explanation of a specific code snippet you’re particularly proud of, or explanation of a specific problem you worked on.
+The more specific to your own experience the better.
+The post has to be posted on a publicly-available platform (Dev.to, Hashnode, Medium, your own website), and you must also add it as a new section in your personal file in this repository (so we can provide feedback on the contents).
+- [x] Go through Wagtail’s tutorial: [Your first Wagtail site](https://docs.wagtail.org/en/stable/getting_started/tutorial.html).
+If you get stuck, ask for help on Slack or GitHub Discussions.
+- [x] Set up [wagtail.org in Gitpod](https://github.com/wagtail/wagtail.org), via the "Open in Gitpod" link in the README.
+- [x] Find an accessibility issue on the live [wagtail.org](https://wagtail.org/) website, and report it on the project’s issue tracker, with appropriate details (title, description, screenshot if applicable, why you think this is an accessibility issue).
+- [x] Fork the [wagtail.org repository](https://github.com/wagtail/wagtail.org) and set up your own copy for development, either in Gitpod or on your own computer.
+- [x] Contribute a solution to the issue you selected, by reproducing it on your copy of the project, and submitting a pull request to the main project.
+- [ ] TBC – Additional tasks specific to the Outreachy application process.